Inclusive Skating: Activities

 and they are also an approved activity provider (AAP) for The Duke of Edinburgh's Award for physical, skills, and volunteering.
+In 2023 IS became an SQA approved centre with successful candidates eligible to earn UCAS points.

 Judging Framework

 This Inclusive Skating judging framework is the first in the world for judging sports which takes into account all types of impairments.
 Currently, the framework facilitates the inclusion of skaters with conditions including physical disability, visual impairment, sensory challenges, autism, cerebral palsy, cystic fibrosis, genetic disorders and mental and behavioural impairments, among others.
 They also offers the option for skaters to compete via pre-recorded video, to accommodate for conditions which might impede upon an athlete's ability to compete live, such as anxiety.

 Events

 Inclusive Skating holds educational events, workshops, seminars, and competitions.
 Competition events are held for all skating disciplines including: singles free-skating, pairs, ice dancing, solo ice dancing, figures, Synchronized skating, speed skating, inline skating, and off-ice competitive events.
 These competitions utilise the IS judging system which allows for fair competition between skaters with different disabilities using a compensation system based on the empirically researched Dr. Rondinelli Guides to the Evaluation of Permanent Impairment from the American Medical Association.

 Prince Edward, president of the Sport and Recreation Alliance, was also a guest of honour at the Scottish Championship event in 2019.

 Inclusive Skating's event format has been adopted by the International Skating Union.
+In 2022 Inclusive Skating became an institutional partner with the ISU for World Ice Skating Day holding the 2022 Virtual World Championships as part of the global celebration.